eulazzo/implly_network/README.md

  ### What's Socket.Io ?
  <p>
     Socket.io is a technology that allows you to start bi-directional communication session between the browser and the server.
-Thanks to this protocol it is possibility to send request to the server and receive an answer as events, what means that you don't have to re-send the request to the server. </br>
+Thanks to this protocol it is possible to send request to the server and receive an answer as events, what means that you don't have to re-send the request to the server. </br>
  </p>

  ### Socket.io in this project